Premises Liability Lawyer

 If a settlement cannot be reached, Gregory B. Fell, is an experienced trial lawyer that will take your case all the way to a jury, if needed.
 At the end of your case, we will negotiate with your medical providers to help settle your bills.

-Contact the experienced trial lawyers at the Fell Law Firm.
+Contact The Experienced Slip and Fall Injury Lawyers at the Fell Law Firm.

 Whether it be a serious personal injury or wrongful death caused by a dangerous property condition or failure to provided adequate security, The Fell Law Firm can help you with your premises liability case.
 Call The Fell Law Firm today at 972-450-1418 for a free in-person or telephone consultation.
 Most cases can be handled on a contingency fee so that you only pay attorney fees if a recovery is obtained.